 Generally, implementation of general plan policies aligns with GSP planning efforts and supports the sustainability of the EBP Subbasin.
-The GSP uses conservative assumptions related to groundwater recharge (Chapter 4: Projects and Management Actions to Achieve Sustainability Goal) to develop a future scenario.
+The GSP uses conservative assumptions (Chapter 4: Projects and Management Actions to Achieve Sustainability Goal) to develop a future scenario where there is a net decrease in groundwater recharge.